jefersonsv/TaskManagementSystem/README.md

 It will start the server at:
 http://localhost:4173

-Note: Currentlly there is an environment VITE_API_ENDPOINT variable file at ".env" configuring the API endpoints to http://localhost:5234.
-Make sure if you have different ports or protocol update that variable accordilly.
+Note: Currently there is an environment VITE_API_ENDPOINT variable file at ".env" configuring the API endpoints to http://localhost:5234.
+Make sure if you have different ports or protocol, update that variable accordingly.